webix-hub/docs/data/desktop/portlet.md

 ##Overview

 Portlet is a layout component that allows placing other widgets inside of it.
-You can easily drag this or that cells around the page.
+You can easily drag this or that portlet anywhere you want on the page.
-Thus, it's possible to change the app's structure in a simple way, without writing additional code for it.<br><br>
+Thus, it's possible to change the app's structure in a simple way, without writing any extra code.<br><br>
 <img style="display:block; margin-left:auto;margin-right:auto;"  src="desktop/portlet.png"/>

 Initialization
 ---------------
+Portlet consists of a body (taking either a view or a text template) without the head section.
+A header can also be added.
+You'll find the details below.

 ~~~js
 webix.ui({